sanskrit/raw_etexts_english/blogs/manasataramgini/2019-11-02_the-blue-bottle-and-the-talent-show.md

 +++
-title = "The blue bottle and the talentxa0show"
+title = "The blue bottle and the talent show"

 +++
 This story itself is haunted.